AkifAtikKhan/WAPSBudgetStudy/README.md

 (1).
 Using Tabula to scrape PDF Files.

 (2).
-Using R and dplyr to find strange values and changing them if it is interpretable
+Using R and dplyr to convert strange values to something more interpretable.

 (3).
 Using dplyr to merge datasets after it is structured.

-(Links to the final product is below)
+(Links to the final visualization is below)

 For this whole project i spent almost 85% of my time cleaning and modifying the data.
 There wasn't any data dictionary to refer too so there were times I had to google term I did not understand.
 --x---x-----